 From 1941 to 2009, Our Lady of Peace cared for more than 15,000 patients.

-The Community Hospice program was introduced, allowing patients to receive hospice care in their own homes, nursing homes, or group homes.
+The Hospice program was introduced, allowing patients to receive hospice care wherever they call home.

-Home Health services began, serving older adults in their homes.
+Home Health Care began, serving older adults in their homes.

 2009 — Franciscan Health Community